-How do you decide what subjects to develop courses for?
+How do you decide what courses to develop?

 How is FPC different from other online training sites?

-Our courses are research-based and interactive and incorporate both visual and written components to enhance learning and retention.
-Parents can study at their convenience and work at their own pace to complete a course; however, they cannot receive a certificate of completion without actually doing the work.
-Our website management system allows caseworkers to assign and track their clients’ progress.
+FPC’s research-based courses are interactive and incorporate both visual and written components to enhance learning and retention.
+Parents can study at their convenience and work at their own pace to complete a course; however, while viewing a course for the first time, they cannot advance without actually viewing the course and completing the embedded interactive exercises.
+Our online management system allows caseworkers the option to assign courses and monitor their clients’ progress.
 We strive to ensure that real learning happens.

 FosterParentCollege.com® is the brainchild of Lee White, president and co- founder of Northwest Media, Inc., Dr. Richard Delaney, and Dr. Caesar Pacifici.